adamrehn/ue4-docker/README.md

 Building **Linux containers** also requires:

-- Windows 10 Pro/Enterprise, Linux or macOS
+- Windows 10 Pro/Enterprise, Linux or macOS (only Linux is supported for running GPU-enabled images with NVIDIA Docker)
 - [Docker For Windows](https://www.docker.com/docker-windows) (under Windows 10), [Docker CE](https://www.docker.com/community-edition) (under Linux) or [Docker For Mac](https://www.docker.com/docker-mac) (under macOS)
 - Under Windows 10, the Docker daemon must be configured to use Linux containers instead of Windows containers
 - Under Windows 10 and macOS, Docker must be configured in the "Advanced" settings pane to allocate 8GB of memory and a maximum disk image size of 200GB